vipulnaik/diet-exercise-health/events/2025/2025-10-22-dental-cleaning.md

 # 2025-10-22: dental cleaning

-I have a dental cleaning appointment on Wednesday 2025-10-22 at Total Health Dental Care at 3017 Telegraph Avenue for a regular dental cleaning at 1 PM.
+I had a dental cleaning appointment on Wednesday 2025-10-22 at Total Health Dental Care at 3017 Telegraph Avenue for a regular dental cleaning at 1 PM.
 The previous dental cleaning had been on [2025-04-16](2025-04-16-dental-cleaning.md).

+NOTE: The dental cleaning appointment is over and the main thing flagged is that I have a bit more gum inflammation than usual.
+I need to document details of the cleaning itself and of my further thinking around the potential causes for this flagging and the changes that I will or won't make in response.
+However, the process of writing these notes may take some time.
+As of now, I have private notes that I hope to flesh out later.

 Sections of this document: